Ścinawka: Characteristic

-The Ścinawka originates in the territory of Jedlina-Zdrój in the Waldenburg Mountains at an elevation of 720 m and flows to Ławica, where it merges with the Eastern Neisse River at an elevation of 279 m.
+The Ścinawka originates in the territory of Jedlina-Zdrój in the Wałbrzych Mountains at an elevation of 720 m and flows to Ławica, where it merges with the Eastern Neisse River at an elevation of 279 m.
 It is 62 km long, of which 20.5 km is in the Czech Republic.
 Its drainage basin has an area of 594 km2, of which 234.8 km2 is in the Czech Republic.

 The average discharge at the mouth is 4.69 m3/s.
 The average discharge at the Czech-Polish state border, before the river returns to Poland, is 1.91 m3/s.

 The most important tributaries join the river in Poland.
 The longest tributaries of the Ścinawka are: